sarowar-alam/multi-server-3tier-webapp/DEPLOYMENT_GUIDE.md

 **✅ All database checks passed?
 Proceed to Backend EC2**
 **❌ Any failures?
 Review logs and troubleshoot before continuing**

+**Note**: Keep the database connection string handy - you'll need it for Backend configuration!

 ---

 ## Backend EC2 Deployment

+**Note**: We'll continue using Frontend EC2 as a jump server to access and configure the Backend EC2 in the private subnet.

 ### Step 1: Launch Backend EC2 Instance